Caveat: Eventually

 Caveat: The First Day of School

 The Korean school calendar works very differently from in North America.
-So sometime around the start of March, each year, the "school year" starts.
+Sometime around the start of March, each year, the “school year” starts.
 Kids move up a grade.
 Teachers start or stop contracts or migrate schools (except for us wacky foreigners).
-Moms (and even a few progressive dads) show up and take videos of little Iseul's first day of school, as the kids nervously stand around in lines and formations meeting their teachers and listening to interminable speeches by authority figures.
+Moms (and even a few progressive dads) show up and take videos of little Iseul’s first day of school, as the kids nervously stand around in lines and formations meeting their teachers and listening to interminable speeches by authority figures.

 It’s quite charming, in its Korean way.
 And having resolved that I’ll be moving on in two more months, I got very sappy and nostalgic watching all my much-loved first-graders becoming proud and yet strangely equally rambunctious second graders, and all my kind-hearted third-graders becoming world-weary and yet equally friendly fourth graders.